Webcomic: The Last Days of FOXHOUND

 - Talking with Signs: The Sorrow communicates exclusively through this, except when he's actually in people's heads.
 It occasionally gets a bit ridiculous.

-- Can talk to Raven just fine though, due to him being spiritual and what not.
+- Can talk to Raven just fine though, due to him being a shaman.

 - Technical Pacifist: Decoy Octopus has never killed a single person in his years of covert ops.
 The Sorrow is impressed by this until Octopus points out that he's technically complicit in all of his teammates' mass murders.